goessl/vector/README.md

 (7, 7, 9, 3)
 ```

-All functions *accept sequences*, most even *single exhaustible iterables*.
+All functions *accept single exhaustible iterables*.

 They *return vectors as tuples*.

 The functions are *type-independent*.
 However, the data types used must *support necessary scalar operations*.
 For instance, for vector addition, components must be addable — this may include operations with padded integer zeros.
-Empty empty operations return zero vector (e.g. `vecsum()==veczero`) or integer zeros (e.g. `vecdot(veczero, veczero)==int(0)`).
+Empty operations return the zero vector (e.g. `vecadd()==veczero`) or integer zeros (e.g. `vecdot(veczero, veczero)==int(0)`).

 Padding is done with `int(0)`.